 Clark Griffith, the first New York Highlanders manager, who piloted the team its first six years, moved onto Cincinnati the next year.
 But in 1912, he took the helm of the Washington Senators.
 Then on November 10, 1919, he bought controlling interest in the club, going into hock to do so.

-The only Yankee player to have died on November 10 is outfielder Ben Paschal (1974), who played 346 games for the club from 1924 to 1929.
+Although the one Yankee player of two to have died on November 10 with the more accomplished career is outfielder Ben Paschal (1974), fellow outfielder Jack Reed (2022) will be more happily recalled by Yankee fans of a certain (advanced) age.
+Referred to as “Mantle’s legs” for all the times he closed out games for The Mick, Jack hit one memorable home run with six rbi’s in 222 games from 1961-1963 Yankees, his only major-league service.
+And he won a 22-inning game with his long ball on June 24, 1962, 9-7, in Fenway, with Jim Bouton :happy to collect the win.
+Paschal, on the other hand, played 346 games for the club from 1924 to 1929.
 He hit 24 home runs and drove in 133 runs while collecting 232 hits in 738 at bats.
-Short stints with the 1915 Indians and the 1920 Red Sox increased Paschal’s rbi total to 138.
+Short stints with the 1915 Indians and the 1920 Red Sox increased Ben’s rbi total to 138.

 The list of noteworthy nonYankee players who have died on November 10 includes two lefthanded pitchers, a righty, a third baseman, a lefty-hitting second baseman, and a lefthanded first baseman.
 Righthander Mark Baldwin (1929) won 156, lost 165, and saved four games from 1887 through 1893 pitching mostly with the Pirates and the White Stockings; Hal Newhouser (1998) posted a 207-150-26 mark mostly for the Tigers from 1939-1953; and Ken Raffensberger (2002), throwing eight years for the Reds, five for the Phillies, and two for the Cubs from 1939-1954, went 119-154-16.
 Second sacker Heinie Reitz (1914) hit 11 home runs and drove in 462 runs from 1893-1899 mostly with the NL Orioles; portsided first baseman Chuck Connors (1992) of The Rifleman TV fame hit two roundtrippers and knocked in 18 runs for the Dodgers and the Cubs from 1949-1951; and third sacker George Pinkney (1926) cleared 21 fences good for 539 runs batted in from 1884-1893 with the Trolley Dodgers and the Bridegrooms.